British Citizenship Test 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 400

-What document sets out the rights of individuals in the UK?
+What is the main role of local councils in the UK?

 Get further explanation with Examzify DeepDiveBeta